KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 ### Configuration Script

-Defined JavaScript objects specifying CSS layout for username/password fields and login button, followed by hardcoded locations for downloading NewActive.exe - a set of ActiveX methods for accessing and controlling the Besder IP camera.
+Defined JavaScript objects specifying CSS layout for username/password fields and login button, followed by hardcoded locations for downloading NewActive.exe - a set of ActiveX methods for accessing and controlling the Besder IP camera:

 ```js
 var InputName={